pueteam/gcs-storage-manager/README.md

 - **Bucket Management**: View and select from your GCS buckets.
 - **File Browser**: Navigate through your folder structure with an intuitive interface.
 - **File Operations**:
-  - Upload files and folders
+  - Upload individual files
   - Bulk upload of entire directories
-  - Download files
+  - Download files (individual and bulk)
-  - Delete files and folders
+  - Delete files and folders (individual and bulk)
   - Create new folders
   - Rename folders
   - File preview for images and PDFs